 To provide training and support that will develop an expert and knowledgeable staff.

-To ensure management systems and structures provide support for the aims and objectives for mathematics.
+To ensure management systems and structures provide support for the aims and objectives for Mathematics.

 To provide appropriate resources to ensure a rich and diverse curriculum.

 To ensure teaching and learning styles are varied and suited to the pupils being taught and the areas being studied.